 Celebrate National Tequila Day, Margarita Day or Any Day With Inventive Tequila Cocktails in Orlando

-Now that your’re armed with that bit of trivia, let’s explore these inventive tequila cocktails served in restaurants around The City Beautiful.
+Now that you’re armed with that bit of trivia, let’s explore these inventive tequila cocktails served in restaurants around Orlando, The City Beautiful.

 The Tex-Mex restaurant located off Park Avenue in Winter Park, as well as a new beachfront location in Daytona Beach, has an inventive Margaritas and tequila cocktails selection to choose from that go beyond your basic tequila, triple sec, lime and salt mix.
 Pair with fried avocado bites, Mexican roasted corn and Cocina trio of guacamole, queso and fire roasted salsa for a true experience.